 Timescales and selection process

-- Late October - December 2019: Assessment days held
+- Late September - December 2021: Assessment Centres take place

 - A group exercise

-We’ll be in touch shortly after the assessment day to let you know the results.
+We will be in touch shortly after the assessment centre to let you know your outcome and offer feedback.